 Ume, an Important Plant for a Japanese Life

 Everyone knows Sakura (Cherry blossoms) is an important and essential part of Japanese lives.
-How about Ume (Japanese apricot)?
+How about Ume (Japanese plum)?
 Did you know Ume is also an essential plant for a Japanese life?

 As well as enjoying Sakura-viewing, we enjoy viewing blossoms of Ume in February to March.
 In fact, Ume-viewing is an old custom than Sakura-viewing having occurred since the Nara period (AD 710-794).